Fulbright Scholar Award (University of Canberra)

 Please contact DVCR&I@canberra.edu.au at the University of Canberra to discuss projects, and obtain the required letter of invitation.

 Open to academics at the level of Associate or Full Professor by the grant start date in the proposed field.
 If you are not at the level of Associate or Full Professor at the time of application, but will be by grant start, please include information about your career progression and timeline in the personal section of your project statement.

-Following the peer review selection process, short-listed applicants will be invited to a video interview with a Fulbright Selection Committee in Australia.
+Following the review process, short-listed applicants will be invited to a Zoom interview with a Fulbright Selection Committee in Australia.

 Dependents must accompany the grantee for at least 80% of the period abroad and a minimum of one semester in order to qualify for additional dependent benefits.
 Dependent benefits are not provided to Flex grantees.

 Travel and accommodation for all Scholars to an Orientation Program and Presentation Dinner, held annually.

 Access to Fulbright Alumni in Australia prior to arrival to assist in preparation for the visit and while in Australia for social and professional networks.